salmaghabri/PFA-wiki/content/Fully Convolutional Networks (FCN).md

 The network consists of a downsampling path, used to extract and interpret the context, and an upsampling path, which allows for localization.

-FCNs also employ [[ skip connections]] to recover the fine-grained spatial information lost in the downsampling path. https://paperswithcode.com/method/fcn
+FCNs also employ [[Skip connections]] to recover the fine-grained spatial information lost in the downsampling path. https://paperswithcode.com/method/fcn